-Seven billion people is a lot of people, no doubt about it.
+Seven+ billion people is a lot of people, no doubt about it.
 Is it too many?
 The neo-Malthusian view seems reasonable, especially when fortified by such statistics as these (published by the Population Institute):

 percentage point.
 The Earth has the capacity to absorb such numbers.
 Today, vast capacities of the earth's resources lie unused.
 Still more arable land is being destroyed by unsustainable farming or settlement practices.
-And even more of the earth"s "carrying capacity" is being used to make weapons, or toys, or crops for export — all manner of things that, despite the wretched poverty of most of the world's people, no one needs for survival.
+And even more of the earth"s "carrying capacity" is being used to make weapons, or toys, or crops for export — all manner of things that, despite the wretched poverty of so many of the world's people, no one needs for survival.

 The United Nations Food and Agriculture Organization estimates the earth has the capacity to grow food for some 33 billion people.
 Critics will protest that such tremendous yields would require the dubious efficiencies of monoculture, petrochemical fertilizers and genetic engineering — and that is probably true.
 Yet it is also true that, in all liklihood, we'll never need to grow anywhere near that much.
-Current UN estimates project a plateau population of between 9 and 11 billion people about midway through the next century (and it's worth noting that every time this top figure has been estimated, it has been lower).
+Current UN estimates project a plateau population of around 9 billion people about midway through this century (and it's worth noting that every time this top figure has been estimated, it has been lower).
 Modern "industrial" farming techniques make it easier to run large-scale, remotely-managed corporate farms, but they are not needed to create high yields of nutritious food.

-The total area or arable land in the world today, according to the CIA World Factbook, is 3.98 billion acres.
+The total area or arable land in the world today, according to the CIA World Factbook, is 3.84 billion acres.
 The definition used is land that is under cultivation, or temporarily fallow (for less than five years) — but it excludes abandoned land resulting from shifting cultivation.
 Enough arable land exists in India to give each person in the country approximately half an acre.
 In famine-ravaged Ethiopia, each person could have three-quarters of an acre of arable land.
 Africa, the poorest continent, has 20.2% of the world's land area, and only 13% of its population.
 North America has a whopping 2.1 acres of arable land per person!

-It remains an unfortunate fact that the world's poorest, most corrupt, most disorganized and environmentally endangered nations are the ones with the highest birth rates (of course, they have fairly high death rates as well; Africa's population actually decreased in the late 1990s).
+It remains an unfortunate fact that the world's poorest, most corrupt, most disorganized and environmentally endangered nations are the ones with the highest birth rates (of course, they have fairly high death rates as well; Africa's population actually decreased in the 1990s).
 The neo-Malthusians identify genuinely dire problems.
 But it is time we got it straight: poverty is not caused by overpopulation.
 The syndrome of social problems commonly called "overpopulation" is actually caused by poverty.
 Therefore, the problem cannot be solved by forcing people to restrict their fertility.
 Our world still has sufficient resources exist to feed every new child — but those resources are held idle, or devoted to frivolous uses.

 For further reading: Malthus: Still Wrong After All These Years